Thalassemia is the name for a group of inherited conditions which affect a substance in the blood known as hemoglobin.

 • anemia – severe tiredness, weakness, shortness of breath, pounding, fluttering or unbalanced heartbeats and pale skin caused by the lack of hemoglobin

 • too much iron in the body – this is caused by the normal blood transfusions used to care for anemia and can cause problems with the heart, liver and hormone levels if untreated

 Some persons may also have delayed growth, weak and fragile bones (osteoporosis), and reduced fertility.

 Causes of Thalassemia

 Thalassemia is as a result of faulty genes that affect the production of hemoglobin.

 A child can only be born with thalassemia if he or she inherits these faulty genes from both parents.

-For example, if both parents have the faulty gene that causes beta thalassemia major, there's a 1 in 4 chance of each child they have to being born with the condition.
+For example, if both parents have the faulty gene that causes beta thalassemia major, there's a one in four chance that each child they have will be born with the condition.

 The parents of a child with thalassemia are typically carriers.
 This means they only have 1 of the faulty genes.

 Thalassemia is regularly detected during pregnancy or soon after birth.